MeganRoberts-dev/megan-roberts-dressage/README.md

 ### What Makes It Special?

 **A Seamless Booking Experience with Secure Payments:**
-Booking sessions is effortless with a smooth checkout system powered by Stripe, ensuring secure and hassle-free transactions.
+You can book a session effortlessly with a smooth checkout system powered by Stripe, ensuring secure and hassle-free transactions.

 **A Personal Touch:**
 The vibrant “About” section shares my dressage journey—my achievements, my passion, and the artistry of this sport—brought to life with stunning visuals.